Brighton94/chat-bot-stackoverflow-assistant/README.md

 # Dialogue Chatbot: StackOverflow Assistant
 ## Natural Language Processing Project.

-The main focus of projects to build and built here are task-oriented dialog systems like Apple Siri or Amazon Alexa.
+The main focus here are task-oriented dialog systems like Apple Siri or Amazon Alexa.
 I have currently wrote a chatbot which is not only able to answer **_programming-related questions_**, but also **_maintain a dialogue_**.
 In a nutshell, I first had to detect the intent of the user from the question; so I had to **_distinguish programming-related questions from general ones_**.

 Secondly, I had to find a relevant answer (a thread from StackOverflow) on a question using vector representations to calculate similarity between the question and existing threads.
 So the idea was to convert a question into a vector and calculate the cosine similarity, for instance, with thread vectors.